Want to save this recipe?

 Unsalted butter

 It is always important to use unsalted butter when baking.
-If you use salted butter you have no way of knowing how much salt you are adding to your dough and it will result in an over salted treat.
+If you use salted butter, you have no way of knowing how much salt is already in the butter, and it will result in an over-salted treat.

-When baking with butter the temperature is important.
-If the butter is too warm your cookies will melt down too fast and spread too much in the oven leaving you with a greasy, flat cookie.
-If butter is too cold it will have the opposite problem and not melt down enough, leaving your cookies too thick.
+When baking with butter, the temperature is essential.
+If the butter is too warm, your cookies will melt too quickly and spread excessively in the oven, leaving you with a greasy, flat cookie.
+If butter is too cold, it will have the opposite problem and not melt down enough, leaving your cookies too thick.

 Granulated sugar

-Adds sweetness, provides a caramelized flavor and crisp texture.
+Adds sweetness, provides a caramelized flavor, and a crisp texture.
 Sugar assists with rising when creamed with butter & sugar.
-It helps add moisture to your cookie and helps is evenly spread as it melts into a liquid in the heat of the oven.
-Sugar also helps with naturally preserving your baked treat.
+It helps add moisture to your cookie and ensures it spreads evenly as it melts into a liquid in the oven’s heat.
+Sugar also helps to preserve your baked treat naturally.

 Almond extract